Composer Benjamin Lees

 Having done over 1600 interviews, it is interesting for me to look back

-In the case of Benjamin Lees, his ideas are certainly
+In the case of Benjamin Lees, his ideas are certainly pertinent, and his

-A brief biography is included at the bottom of this page (which is
+A brief biography is included at the bottom of this page.
+Names

 On the day we arranged to chat on the phone, he had set aside some time

-teaching, sort of scattered around a couple of years here and a couple
+some teaching scattered around a couple of years here and a couple of

-effort involved, it was just the way things sort of evolved.
+effort involved, it was just the way things evolved.
 I didn’t really

-begin teaching until I got back to the United States from
+begin teaching until I got back to the United States from Europe in 1962,

 BD: I think

 Well, I hope so!
-So I left Queens College
+So I left Queens College and began commuting back

-commuting back

-to the Conservatory in Baltimore where I remained
+to the Conservatory in Baltimore where I remained another two years.

 BD: When you